rebryant/lpn-benchmark/README.md

-# Learning Parity with Noise (LPN) SAT benchmark
+# Minimal Disagreement Parity (MDP) benchmark

 This repository contains a generator and benchmark files for the Learning Parity with Noise SAT benchmark.
-See the file doc/lpn.pdf for more information.
+See the file doc/mdp.pdf for more information.

 Subdirectories: